I-Halder/a-solvable-generative-model-with-a-linear-one-step-denoiser/README.md

-# **Mathematical framework for memorization to generalization transition in diffusion-based generative models**
+# **A theoretical framework for diffusion-based generative models**
-This repository contains the code necessary to reproduce the results obtained by Indranil Halder and Cengiz Pehlevan in their recent work (under review at a top ML conference).
+This repository contains the code necessary to reproduce the results obtained by Indranil Halder in his recent paper.

 ## Experiments